jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Introduction
 ------------

 In object oriented programming, an *object* might be considered the most basic element of a computer program.
-An object may represent a thing, an idea or a place, a number or a collection of other things or possibly anything else.
+An object may represent a thing, an idea or a place, a number or a collection of other things or anything else.
 All those things could be called objects.

-An object in a diagram may be represented by a circle:
+An *object* in Circular is represented by a *circle:*

 ![](images/Objects.001.png)

 Sub-Objects
 -----------

-One thing might be composed of other things.
+One thing could be composed of other things.
 For that, an object may contain a number of *sub-objects*.
-This might be drawn out in a diagram as circles inside another circle:
+This can be drawn out in a diagram as circles inside another circle:

 ![](images/Objects.002.png)

 Object Reference
 ----------------

-Another possibility is a sub-object pointing to another object, that resides elsewhere in the system.
+A sub-object might point to another object, residing elsewhere in the system.
 That way an existing object may serve as another object’s sub-object.
-In that case that sub-object can be considered a link or reference, that could redirect to another object.
+That sub-object can be considered a link or reference, that could redirect to another object.

-The following picture tries to show a sub-object that may depict an object reference.
-It might be pointing to an object elsewhere.
+The following picture shows a sub-object that has an object reference.
+It might be pointing to an object elsewhere:

 ![](images/Objects.003.png)

-That sub-object's symbol may be given a line here, connected to the symbol that might represent the actual object, which may reside outside the parent object.
-Sub-object __A__ might be a reference to object __B__.
-It may be a notational choice, that the direction might point outwards.
+The sub-object's symbol has a line, connecting to the symbol that could represent the actual object and resides outside the parent object.
+Sub-object __A__ can be seen as a reference to object __B__.
+The direction of a line tends to point outwards, as a notational choice in Circular.

 Reference to Parent
 -------------------